-12 Course Learning Outcomes Upon completion of the course, you will be able to: Kno owledge and Understanding 1 Know and understand of the British Psychological Society (BPS) GBC core syllabus and topic areas in Psychology.
-2 Understand the historical and scientific underpinnings of the discipline of psychology and how these underpin changes across the core curriculum topic areas.
-3 Describe a range of key concepts and theoretical approaches within criminology, with an appreciation of their social and historical development.
+12 Course Learning Outcomes Upon completion of the course, you will be able to: pwledge and Understanding 1 Know and understand of the British Psychological Society (BPS) GBC core syllabus and topic areas in Psychology.
+2 Understand the historical and scientific underpinnings of the discipline of Psychology and how these underpin changes across the core curriculum topic areas.
+3 Show knowledge of sociological perspectives and methods, and their application to contemporary social issues, pertaining to social identities and institutions and wider patterns of social change.
 4 Apply knowledge of cognitive psychology theory and how research can explain factors that influence the mind, brain, behaviour and experience, and of the complex interactions between these.
 5 Appraise key aspects of how developmental psychology contributes to the understanding of contemporary issues and those issues that are at the forefront of the discipline.
-6 Recognise and understand individual differences using psychological theory to answer real- world questions.
-7 Discuss the key issues and debates that relate to social psychology recognising theoretical, methodological and key social psychological processes.
+6 Recognise and understand individual differences using psychological theory to answer realworld questions.
+7 Discuss the key issues and debates that relate to social psychology recognising theoretical, ' methodological and key social psychological processes.
 8 Understand the biological psychology approach and how the role of brain functioning across multiple psychological domains aids the understanding of psychological phenomena.
 9 Appropriately use a range of qualitative methods and understand how to obtain and analyse evidence acquired and demonstrate understanding through practical work.
 10 Appropriately use a range of quantitative methods and understand how to obtain and analyse evidence acquired and demonstrate understanding through practical work.
 Subj ect-specific skills 11 Apply multiple perspectives to psychological issues, recognising that psychology involves a range of research methods, theories, evidence and applications in a way that fosters critical evaluation and reflection.
-12 Integrate ideas and findings across the multiple psychological and criminological perspectives, recognising the distinctive approaches to relevant issues.
+12 Integrate ideas and findings across the multiple psychological and sociological perspectives, recognising the distinctive approaches to relevant issues.
 Leading to an appreciation of theory, research findings, and relevant ethical and socio-cultural issues.
+13 Identify and evaluate patterns in behaviour, psychological functioning and experience and evaluate their significance in light of various psychological perspectives.
+14 Competently use research skills in conducting and disseminating findings of empirical studies that employ different methods of data collection.
+15 Analyse, present and evaluate quantitative and qualitative data and research findings.
+16 Employ evidence-based reasoning and examine practical, theoretical and ethical issues 47 associated with the range of methodologies 17 Use a variety of psychological tools, including specialist software, laboratory equipment and 40 psychometric instruments 18 Apply psychological knowledge ethically and safely to real-world problems 19 Review and critically evaluate psychological and sociological theory and empirical research 20 using a range of techniques.
+20 Carry out an extensive piece of independent empirical research to demonstrate a range of research skills, including planning, considering and resolving ethical issues, analysis and dissemination of findings.

-Identify and evaluate patterns in behaviour, psychological functioning and experience and evaluate their significance in light of various psychological perspectives.
-Competently use research skills in conducting and disseminating findings of empirical studies that employ different methods of data collection.
-Analyse, present and evaluate quantitative and qualitative data and research findings.
-Employ evidence-based reasoning and examine practical, theoretical and ethical issues associated with the range of methodologies Use a variety of psychological tools, including specialist software, laboratory equipment and psychometric instruments Apply psychological knowledge ethically and safely to real-world problems Review and critically evaluate psychological and criminological theory and empirical research using a range of techniques.
-Carry out an extensive piece of independent empirical research to demonstrate a range of research skills, including planning, considering and resolving ethical issues, analysis and dissemination of findings. sferable Skills / Key Skills Communicate effectively in writing and orally using cogent arguments supported by relevant evidence and being sensitive to the needs and expectations of an audience.
-Use numerical reasoning skills and understanding to employ appropriate statistical methods.
-Be computer literate, displaying skills in the using software applications which are generic and discipline based.
-Effectively retrieve, organise and evaluate primary and secondary sources of information found in library books and journal collections, and online.
-Recognise and understand the complexity of social interaction and behaviours required for effective teamwork and competent in evaluating your own strengths and weaknesses.
-Show the capability to learn independently and pragmatically.
+Trar nsferable Skills / Key Skills 21 Communicate effectively in writing and orally using cogent arguments supported by relevant evidence and being sensitive to the needs and expectations of an audience.
+22 Use numerical reasoning skills and understanding to employ appropriate statistical methods.
+23 Be computer literate, displaying skills in the using software applications which are generic and discipline based.
+24 Effectively retrieve, organise and evaluate primary and secondary sources of information found in library books and journal collections, and online.
+25 Recognise and understand the complexity of social interaction and behaviours required for effective teamwork and competent in evaluating your own strengths and weaknesses.
+26 Show the capability to learn independently and pragmatically.
 Show responsibility for own learning and skill development; this will include effective personal planning, self-reflection and project management skills.